Duemoo/duemoo.github.io/about.md

 <br />

-Hello, I am an incoming Ph.D. student in [Language & Knowledge Lab](https://lklab.kaist.ac.kr/) at KAIST Graduate school of AI.
+Hello, I am a Ph.D. student in [Language & Knowledge Lab](https://lklab.kaist.ac.kr/) at KAIST Graduate School of AI.
 I am fortunate to be advised by [Minjoon Seo](https://seominjoon.github.io/).
-Prior to KAIST, I obtained B.S. in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.
+Before KAIST, I obtained a B.S. in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.

 My research interests lie in natural language processing and neuro-symbolic AI.
 My focus lies in exploring how knowledge representations can be encoded, transferred, and utilized for inference and reasoning in AI models.
-I believe that gaining such insights can pave the way towards building more safe and reliable AI systems.
+I believe that gaining such insights can pave the way toward building more safe and reliable AI systems.

 You can contact me via e-mail: [retapurayo@kaist.ac.kr](mailto:retapurayo@kaist.ac.kr)